 Alerting can support your Service Level Agreement (SLA) or Service Level Objective (SLO).
 An SLA or SLO usually states availability expectations: "The site will be available 99% of the time during business hours."
 It may also specify an acceptable response time: the website should take no longer than a specified number of seconds to load.
 Even if the website is technically available (will eventually load fully and correctly), if it takes a minute or longer for the first page to appear, visitors will become frustrated and may abandon the site.

-Synthetic Classic alerts do more than let you know when an issue occurs: through the Alert log, you can view Root Cause Analysis for analysis of probable causes and troubleshooting suggestions.
+Synthetic Classic alerts do more than let you know when an issue occurs: through the Alert log, you can view Root Cause Analysis for Performance test alerts, to analyze probable causes and review troubleshooting suggestions.

 To be effective, alerts need to be carefully planned and configured.
 On the one hand, if alert thresholds are too low, the monitoring team will get alerts too frequently and sometimes for issues that don't require action.
 On the other hand, if the alert thresholds are too high, customers may experience poor performance before the monitoring team is aware there’s a problem.